neoelemento/the-purpose/_posts/2016-11-11-theincident.1.md

 ---
 layout: post
 title:  "4 - The Incident"
-excerpt: "Things take a U-turn."
+excerpt: "Things take a U-turn.
+Who will come out on top?"
 date:   2016-11-11 00:01:00
 categories: series
 ---